alyssaimani/PETastic4/README.md

 # PETastic4

-Project participation for The Protein Engineering Tournament by The Align Foundation
+Project participation for The Protein Engineering Tournament by The Align Foundation.

 ## Project Organization